 Some people reported that renaming chrome.exe did fix the issue.
-So before you do anything, go ahead and rename the executable by following the methods below.
-This only works on Windows computers, macOS people can skip this.
+So before you do anything, rename the executable by following the methods below.
+This only works on Windows computers; macOS people can skip this.

 - Right-click on the Chrome icon on the desktop or search for the Chrome app under the Start menu.